 Some people may tell you that there are far more than just ten rules of capitalization in English, and with everything that you have to remember, that may be true.
 Others may say that there are only three rules, and they are also correct.
-The truth is that depending on how you organize them, the rules of capitalization may be many or few, but in either case, you still have to know what the rules entail.
-This article will help you remember it all.
+The truth is that, depending on how you organize the rules, the rules of capitalization may be many or few.

 1. Names of people